 After School Clubs

 We are an active school and encourage our children to develop and enhance their interests outside of the curriculum and we’re lucky enough to benefit from a broad range of before and after school clubs.
-Our current programme is paused until the COVID-19 restrictions are lifted.
-To view an example of our usual programme please see our previous clubs timetable.

 We are constantly assessing the situation and carefully watching government guidelines.
 For more information, please refer to our: